sakai-mirror/melete/readme/readme.txt

 	5.1 Sakai 2.4 and previous versions

-	Note: Undeploy any previous versions from the previous version Melete source before deploying this new one.
+	Note: Undeploy any previous Melete versions from your source before deploying Melete 2.6 as artifacts name has changed.

 	To build(using Maven version 1), run 'maven sakai:build' and then to deploy 'maven sakai:deploy'